DataDog/documentation/content/integrations/faq/do-you-believe-you-re-seeing-a-discrepancy-between-your-data-in-cloudwatch-and-datadog.md

 ---
-title: Do you believe you’re seeing a discrepancy between your data in CloudWatch and Datadog?
+title: Do you believe you're seeing a discrepancy between your data in CloudWatch and Datadog?
 kind: faq
 ---